Lord have mercy, what has become of the promising-on-paper Independent Film Channel, IFC?

 Anne Hathaway takes a flier on “Song One.”
 Shouldn’t you?

-Look at the past month of Movie Nation’s site’s archives, scores of titles that earned only limited release, some of them perfectly worthy of your time (between commercials).
+Look at the past month of Movie Nation’s site’s archives (search box on the right rail of the home page), scores of titles that earned only limited release, some of them perfectly worthy of your time (between commercials).
 What is IFC showing?
 Endless reruns of “That 70s Show.”
 Wait, the pot jokes made this Fox series “indie?”
 And…middling original shows (the un-acquired taste “Stan Against Evil”, the acquired taste “Portlandia”).
 Those, and a sea of films that were never Indie.
 Ever.

 I drop by IFC on nights (and there are plenty) when HBO is showing retreads or movies fresh to TV but which I suffered through in a theater, and never will again.
 I almost never see anything worth taping or even surfing through between ad blocs on IFC.

 I know that AMC and assorted other “movie” networks have gone all-in on original programming.
 And the streaming services give you access to a buffet of titles on all manner of devices, competition that wasn’t around when AMC was showing actual “American Movie Classics,” and IFC was being brought to life.
 So the business model that they’re relying on has to evolve to reflect the competition.

 But seriously, the bar on “original content” needs to be higher, and showcasing more indie film fare isn’t at all menaced by the many a la carte platforms out there.
 “Miss Meadows” ain’t trending on Netflix.
 FilmStruck, a newer streaming service offering classic films, could be a threat.
 But are they “indie”?
 Not yet.